-- Right-click on the Email Messages node in the Project Tree and choose New Email Message or click create new email message on top toolbar.
-A new tab entitled "New Email Message" will appear in the right pane.
+- Right-click on the Email Messages node in the project tree and choose New Email Message or click Create a New Email Message in the top toolbar.
+A new tab entitled "New Email Message" will appear in the right pane:

-Message Name: The name of your message, which must be unique within your project.
+Name: The name of the message, which must be unique within the project.

-SMTP Mail Servers (required): Comma separated list of SMTP servers that you want to use to send your email.
-The servers will be tried in the order that they are specified until one is found to accept the message.
+SMTP Mail Servers (required): Comma-separated list of SMTP servers to use to send the email.
+The servers will be tried in the order that they are specified until one is found that accepts the message.

-From: The email address that you want to appear in the "From" field when the recipient(s) read the email.
+From: The email address to appear in the "From" field when the recipient(s) read the email.

 - Use SSL/TLS (optional): Click the checkbox to encrypt the email using SSL/TLS protocol.

-Optional: If you expand the Optional fields you can add CC, BCC and Reply To addresses.
-The addresses in the CC field will receive a copy of the message, the ones in the BCC field will get a blind copy of your message.
-The Reply To address is the one you want replies to be sent to by default (i.e. when the recipient presses reply).
-This can be used if you send the email from a common account but you want replies to go to your personal email inbox.
+Optional: If you expand the optional fields, you can add CC, BCC, and Reply To addresses.
+The addresses in the CC field will receive a copy of the message, the addresses in the BCC field will receive a blind copy of the message.
+The Reply To address is the one you want replies to be sent to by default (used when the recipient presses reply in their chlientemail application).
+This can be used if you send the email from a one account but you want replies to go to a different email account.

 Subject: The subject of the email.

-Once you specify the properties for your email message, you must associate the Email Message with one or more operations.
+Once you specify the properties for the email message, you must associate the email message with one or more operations.

-In the Project Tree, Click on the operation that you want to add a notification message to; its properties will be displayed in the right-hand pane.
+In the project tree, click on the operation to which you want to add the notification message; its properties will be displayed in the right-hand pane.

-- From the side-bar menu Click Select Existing.
+- From the side-bar menu select Email > Select Existing.

 - A pop-up window displays the list of existing email messages.
-Select the Email created in the previous step from the list and Click OK.
+Select the email message created in the previous steps from the list and click OK.

-- The Email will be added to the operation graphic with a green arrow if you selected to send On Success, or a red arrow if you selected On Failure.
+- The email will be added to the operation graphic; it will be added with a green arrow if you selected to send On Success, and added with a red arrow if you selected On Failure.

 Deploy your project.

 date() is defined as a function.
-If you would like to pass date as a variable, you could create a variable in a script and assign it a value, then pass it in your email message.
+To pass a date as a variable, you can create a variable in a script and assign it a value, and then use it in your email message.
 For example: